 Our rewiring index only considers direct connections associated with a given TF.
 However, the targets within the TF regulatory network are characterized by heterogeneous network modules (so called “gene communities”), which usually come from multiple biologically relevant genes.
 Instead of directly measuring the TF’s target changes for each gene, we determined these gene communities via a mixed-membership model.
 This enabled us to evaluate each TF’s overall association changes to these gene communities in tumor and normal cells.
 Similar patterns are observed using this model to using the rewiring index (Fig 3A).

-[JZ2MG: the newly added sentence is actually a trouble maker.
-If we add H1, we should skip this.]

 We find that the majority of rewiring events are associated with noticeable gene expression and chromatin status changes, but not necessarily with variant-induced motif loss or gain events (Fig. 3A).
 This is consistent with previous discoveries that most non-coding risk variants are not well-explained by the current model \cite{25363779}.
 For example, JUND is a top gainer in CLL.
 The majority of its gained targets in tumor cell lines demonstrate higher gene expression, stronger active and weaker repressive histone modification mark signals.
-We found a similar trend for the rewiring events associated with JUND in liver cancer. conceptualized \cite{24333726} Hence, we tested whether the gain or loss events from the normal to tumor transition will result in a network that is more similar or different from that in stem cells like H1-hESC.
+We found a similar trend for the rewiring events associated with JUND in liver cancer.

+It has been doubted for decades that at least a subpopulation of the tumor cells have the ability to self-renew, differentiate, and regenerate, similar to what is conceptualized in normal stem cells \cite{24333726}.
+Hence, we tested whether the gain or loss events from the normal to tumor transition will result in a network that is more similar or different from that in stem cells like H1-hESC.
 Interestingly, we found the majority of the cancer associated gainer genes are changing away from H1-eESC cells while the loser group in tumor are more likely to move toward H1-eESC cells.

 [[JZ2MG: seems that we need one more conclusion like sentence to end up here, but to be disc next week.]]